ArtZenuni/ArtZenuni/README.md

 ### **HelpingWithIslam** (Founder)
 - Created an **educational website** for reverts and learners of Islam.
 - Developed features like **interactive quizzes, guides, and stories**.
-- Currently working on a **Quran and Tafsir section** using backend development.
+- Informative sections such as a **Quran and Tafsir section** using backend development.

 ### **UTeachMi** (Junior Web Developer)
 - Assisting in migrating the company’s website to React.